 Cho Build Guide “This Nexus, all its power... it will be MINE!”

 Welcome to our guide for Cho, a Tank in Heroes of the Storm.
 Within these pages, you will find everything required to understand how best to play this hero, in both different map styles and team compositions.

 Cho is half of the entity controlled by two players known as Cho'gall.
 The player in charge of Cho has the burden of controlling the entity's movement and Basic Attacks, whereas the second player, in control of Gall, acts as a "turret" that uses Abilities from Cho's physical position.
 Cho's strongest points are his area of effect disruption, outstanding resilience, and ability to safely position Gall, whom can deal high levels of sustain damage, right into the midst of combat.
 Should Cho be killed, Gall will die with him, instantly yielding two kills worth of Experience to opponents.

-Given the highly unusual nature of Cho, we highly recommend that you use this guide along with our Gall guide, so as to get a better understanding of the Hero.
+Given the highly unusual nature of Cho, we highly recommend that you use this guide along with our guide for Gall, so as to get a better understanding of the Hero.

 Cho's Strengths and Weaknesses